meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_DUMP_BATCH_SIZE`
 **CLI option**: `--dump-batch-size`

-The batch size used in the importation process.
-The more you index documents in the same batch the less time it takes but more memory is used.
+Sets the batch size used in the dump importation process.
+This number corresponds to the maximum number of documents indexed in each batch.
+A larger value will take less time but use more memory.

 **Example**
-Imagine you have `--dump-batch-size 1000` and the dump contains 2600 documents.
-Instead of indexing all of 3600 docs in one go, the engine will :
+Imagine you set `--dump-batch-size 1000` and your dump contains 2600 documents.
+Instead of indexing all 2600 docs in one go, the engine will :

 1. Index documents 0 -> 999 (1000 docs)
 2. Index documents 1000 -> 1999 (1000 docs)